open-mmlab/mmsegmentation/configs/swin/README.md

 ## Usage

-To use other repositories' pre-trained models, it is necessary to convert keys.
+We have provided pretrained models converted from [official repo](https://github.com/microsoft/Swin-Transformer)．

-We provide a script [`swin2mmseg.py`](../../tools/model_converters/swin2mmseg.py) in the tools directory to convert the key of models from [the official repo](https://github.com/SwinTransformer/Swin-Transformer-Semantic-Segmentation) to MMSegmentation style.
+If you want to convert keys on your own to use official repositories' pre-trained models, we also provide a script [`swin2mmseg.py`](../../tools/model_converters/swin2mmseg.py) in the tools directory to convert the key of models from [the official repo](https://github.com/SwinTransformer/Swin-Transformer-Semantic-Segmentation) to MMSegmentation style.

 ```shell
 python tools/model_converters/swin2mmseg.py ${PRETRAIN_PATH} ${STORE_PATH}